alvccpj/java-exercises/README.md

-### Java - String
+### Java
-- This is me practicing String exercises
+- This is me practicing some java exercises, including arrays.